Stanca9/EO11badge/README.md

   - Select "Tools" > "Port" > take note of what ports appear
   - Connect your badge to the computer with a USB Type-C cable
   - Select "Tools" > "Port" > select the port that has appeared
+  - Select "Tools" > "Variant" > "328PB"
+  - Select "Sketch" > "Upload"
-  - Hit the "->" upload button
+  - After the upload is done, the led on the back should be blinking

 5. **Header Assembly**(Optional): If your projects require them, you can solder two 20 pin female pin headers to the badge (2.54mm pitch).